 A study of the attempts of thinkers such as Bacon, Hobbes, Descartes, Leibniz, Spinoza, Locke, Hume, and Kant to come to terms with the scientific, political, and religious changes in the modern world.
-(1)
+(1) Lecture: 3 hrs./wk.

 PHIL 265 American Philosophy